AhmedMBayoumi/NIC-Project/README.md

 ---

 ## 📂 Project Structure
-The project is organized into a professional modular structure for better maintainability and GitHub visibility:
+The project is organized into a professional modular structure:

 ```text
 ├── config/             # Centralized constants and HPO bounds